Registration Deadline: In Minnesota, you may register 21 days before Election Day or on Election Day at your polling place.

 SUBMITTING AN ABSENTEE BALLOT

-Early voting qualifications: While Minnesota does not offer early voting, in person absentee voting is available for all voters.
+Early voting qualifications: Early voting/absentee voting is available for all voters.

 Verifying Registration: Minnesota voter registration

 ID Requirements:To register at your polling place on Election Day, you must bring one of the following with your current name and address to verify your residence in the precinct:

 Option 1: Bring ID with current name and address

 -A valid Minnesota driver’s license, learner’s permit, Minnesota ID card, or receipt for any of these

 -A Tribal ID card that contains your picture and signature

 Option 2: Bring photo ID and a document with current name and address